thomashargrove/stocks/README.md

 ## Run Refresh.py to Download and Prepare Data

 There are 3 options for running the python scrupt.
-If you don't care about installing system-wide python libraries just do the following:
+If you don't care about installing system-wide python libraries do the following:

 ```bash
 pip install -r requirements.txt